- What is KYC?

 3. Aadhaar-based Biometric Authentication: KYC done through Aadhaar-based biometric authentication allows a customer to invest more than Rs.50,000 every financial year.
 In Aadhaar-based Biometric Authentication, there is no maximum limit of investment.

-What are the ways to complete KYC online?
+Steps to complete KYC online?

 The online process of KYC is quite a simple and hassle-free process.
 There are two ways to complete it online- Aadhaar OTP and Aadhaar-based Biometric KYC.
 Aadhaar OTP is an easy process.
 Online registration is less time-consuming.
 A customer can complete the registration within minutes.